-Harry well do you feel like you understand Cod's same mate mission for your marriage?
-If you feel on mission with God, explain what you intentionally do to live in obedience to this mission? intentionally do to live in obedience to this mission: What do you do to listen for His regular guidance and apply it to your lives?
+How well do you feel like you understand God's corporate mission for your marriage?
+If you feel on mission with God, explain what you intentionally do to live in obedience to this mission?

+What do you do to listen for His regular guidance and apply it to your lives?

-as a co ends to lead us differently given the season that we find ourselves in uple.
-What three things do you think God is highlighting for your ge and family during this season of your life together?
+God tends to lead us differently given the season that we find ourselves in as a couple.
+What three things do you think God is highlighting for your marriage and family during this season of your life together?

 Create Shared Meaning to Reinforce Your Yoke-bearing and Corporate Mission!

+Matthew 11:28-30

-"Come Take in hear etthew 11:28-30 et o me, all you who are weary and burdened, and I will give you rest. my yoke upon you and learn from me, for I am gentle and humble et, and you will find rest for your souls.
-For my yoke is easy and orden is light." • es ls at ways are you learning how to follow God as you work together as yokefellows with your mate?
+"Come to me, all you who are weary and burdened, and I will give you rest.
+29Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls.
+30For my yoke is easy and my burden is light."